PaGE: Special Education (X.SPED)

 Credits: 2

 This course will address the design and modification of curriculum, instructional materials, and general education classroom environments for students with moderate disabilities.
 Students will learn ways to prepare and maintain students with disabilities to succeed in general education classrooms, to monitor academic and behavioral progress, and to make instructional decisions accordingly.
-Students will experiment with a variety of technological tools for teaching PreK-12 such as applications and web-based tools that for student engagement and progress monitoring.
+Students will experiment with a variety of technological tools for teaching PreK-12 such as applications and web-based tools for student engagement and progress monitoring.
 Coverage will include instruction on assistive technology, including AAC, to support students with disabilities to learn in the least restrictive environment.

 Applies to requirement(s): Meets No Distribution Requirement